GRMorgan/rust-os/docs/design/physical_memory_manager.md

 This is intended to be a multi-processor OS so the allocator must never:
 - Become corrupted due to access from multiple threads
 - Allocate the same frame out to multiple concurrent requests
-- Lose a freed frame because two were allocated simultaneously.
+- Lose a freed frame because two were freed simultaneously.
 While this won't break the system it does constitute a memory leak that will reduce the stability of the system.
 This is unacceptable in the kernel.